Introduction to Courses at Mindarie Senior College

 Year 12 Courses

-To remain in the ATAR program, students must have achieved a predicted ATAR of greater than 60 across a minimum of FOUR ATAR courses at the end of Year 11.
+In line with our Academic Standards Policy, students must have achieved a predicted ATAR of greater than 60 across a minimum of FOUR ATAR courses at the end of Year 11 to remain in the ATAR program.
 If this is not achieved a student may choose one of the following options:

 - Change to a more appropriate ATAR course.